samerset-rmn/kraisoft-test-website/README.md

 Forms are a common part of the web that have to be implemented in a good way.
 We need to consider form validation (we can't trust HTML validation), error handling, submit handling, form state management etc. Doing it from scratch can be a time consuming task.
 So I decided to use a library for that.

 My favorite library for this so far is [react-hook-form](https://react-hook-form.com/).
-Unlike Formik, it has a smaller bundle size, is actively maintained and has a good documentation.
+Unlike Formik, it has a smaller bundle size, a better performance, is actively maintained and has a good documentation.
 It may have some problems with complex forms (e.g. multi step one) that require some additional logic, but for simple forms it's a good choice.

 ## Additional project features (not required by the task)